 A deceased member’s capital credits may be paid at a discount without waiting for a general retirement.
 A representative of the estate must contact us.

 We do everything we can to ensure that former members get their retired capital credits.
 Each fall we publish a list of unclaimed capital credits.
-Any money that isn’t claimed is placed in the Federated Youth Foundation and used for educational purposes, including scholarships and youth programs in both Wisconsin and Illinois.
+Any money that isn’t claimed is placed in the Federated Youth Foundation and used for educational purposes, including scholarships and youth programs in both Wisconsin and Illinois, or is retained as permanent equity for the cooperative.